orbs-network/orbs-spec/behaviors/services/block-storage.md

 > Validates an untrusted block (pair, Transactions and Results) received during inter node sync before it can be committed.

 #### Check the Transactions block (stateless)
-* Check the block protocol version.
+* Correct block protocol version.
-* Check the virtual chain.
+* Correct virtual chain.
 * Check block height:
   * If the block isn't the next of `last_commited_block` according to height, discard.
 * Check the block's `transactions_root_hash`: